rwilliams/jrubywiki/Truffle.md

 **Why doesn’t the Truffle backend work for my application or gem?**

-The Truffle backend is not yet mature and doesn’t support all of Ruby.
-It passes about half of the RubySpec language specs, so is unlikely to work for arbitrary code.
+The Truffle backend implements almost all of the language but only about half the core library.

 **Why doesn’t the Truffle backend perform well for my benchmark?**